 According to a study, the data volumes in the current decade will increase by 50 times leading to a shortage of storage space for more than 60% of the data generated.

 Generating new data now is much cheaper today than before: the cost of storage and processing has decreased by 6 times since 2005.
 During the same period budgets for IT have increased by one and a half times.
-By 2020, the number of data generating devices will increase by eight times - starting with smart phones and cameras with higher resolution and ending with different sensors and smart personal devices.
+By 2020, the number of data-generating devices increased by eight times - starting with smartphones and cameras with higher resolution and ending with different sensors and smart personal devices.
 Additional information is generated as derivative from that already existing; first of all these are backups, as well as logs and digital, audio and video archives.

 The lack of affordable storage space is due to the fact that the hardware Data Storage Systems (DSS) have evolved for a long time on the principle of faster, higher, stronger.
 DSS optimization has been customized for the needs of companies with large budgets, i.e. fast storage for virtualization, super fast storage for processing data in real time, smart storage with optimization for certain business applications.